ivshil/calculator/README.md

 # Calculator
- - My first small GoLang console application created for training purposes
+ - Small application created for training purposes
+1. Create basic calculator covered with tests.
+2. Make the calculator to take input from the console